AnthonyToons7/Spending-portal/README.md

 Create an account with ease, see your avergae spendings and add new spendings.
 Add notes for yourself, make a budgeting plan (or not)!
 Everything to keep track of what you're spending!

+# WIP
+This is a work in progress, so this project is not done by a long shot!